 PRE-CLINICAL TESTING FOR EFFICACY AND SAFETY

-Dr. Joan Wicks is a Partner and Director of Investigative Pathology at Alizee Pathology Services.
-She is a board certified pathologist and has 30 years of experience in both veterinary clinic, research experience in academic institutions like Ohio State University and NCI, and pharmaceutical and CRO experience at big Pharma such as Pfizer, Inc. and Charles River.
+Joan Wicks, DVM Ph.D., Partner and Director of Investigative Pathology at Alizee Pathology Services.
+Dr. Wicks is a board certified pathologist and has 30 years of experience in both veterinary clinic, research experience in academic institutions like Ohio State University and NCI, and pharmaceutical and CRO experience at big Pharma such as Pfizer, Inc. and Charles River.
 KamTek has a mutual relationship with Alizee pathology as a service provider for cell culture operations to Alizee and as a client of Alizee to provide Histo-Pathology support for both types of animal studies on efficacy studies on Syrian Golden hamsters and pharmacology/toxicology studies on healthy rats and dogs.

 CLINICAL TRIAL PROTOCOL DEVELOPMENT